 A surveyor who acts objectively on the behalf of owners under the provision of Party Wall Act 1996 is generally called Agreed Surveyor.
-The decision of the Agreed surveyor appointment is in the hands of the Adjoining Owner.
-Once the Adjoining owner assents to the appointment of the surveyor, he is appointed the Agreed Surveyor.
+The decision of his appointment is in the hands of the Adjoining Owner.
+Once the Adjoining Owner assents to the appointment of the same surveyor, both parties mutually appoint an Agreed Surveyor.

 Different types of surveyors offer different services to the customers.
 The role played by Agreed Surveyors is to